 Thanks to the translating prowess of Ryan Law (who is responsible for the Hong Kong Movie Database), here is information courtesy of newspapers named Ming Pao, Sing Tao Daily, Apple Daily and Ta Kung Pao as originally published in 1997 and 1998.
 First up is a story from a June 25, 1997 article about Kenny Bee saying during a film premiere that he will go to Hungary in August to work on the movie whose Chinese title is Jade Blood, Blue Heaven.
 He spoke too soon.
 Two days after that article, The Pale Sky was released.
 He co-starred opposite Sammo Hung, but the movie sank without a trace – it only grossed H.K.$ 345,260.
-Before filming the Vincent Zhou actioner, he was replaced by Ken Wong Hop-Hey.
+Before he could begin filming the Vincent Zhou actioner, he was replaced by Ken Wong Hop-Hey.
 He wasn’t a star, but he acted in a film that did okay business.
 Starring Takeshi Kaneshiro and Jordan Chan, Downtown Torpedoes grossed 11,965,985.
 Hollywood gave the okay to ceremoniously dump stars because of flops, but H.K. cinema is driven so much by commerce anyway.

 The start date was delayed, because it took a long time to find an actor to replace Kenny.
 Ken was cheaper, so that was the excuse to justify him being cast despite the fact that he had only done one released movie prior to The Blacksheep Affair.
 When Downtown Torpedoes was released on August 9, the two companies behind the best contemporary Vincent Zhou movie were surprised to learn that Ken was already cast in another movie by the time that it was August 13.
 The Group, starring bigger stars in the form of Francis Ng and Anthony Wong was released on May 9 in 1998 and grossed 4,027,095.
 Ken has been working consistently ever since whereas Kenny’s career was killed before being resurrected in the second half of 2000.
 Back to The Blacksheep Affair, it began filming in late November.
 Vince witnessed a foreign actor injuring himself on a bridge jumping scene which sent chills up his spine.
 When they were not on set, Shu Qi played with a hand-held camcorder.